martinthomson/if-digest/draft-thomson-http-if-digest.md

-request might include the conditional If-Match header field to ensure that the requested changes are only applied if the selected representation is what the client expects, preventing mutation of a resource that might be in an state that is incompatible with the desire change.
+request might include the conditional If-Match header field to ensure that the requested changes are only applied if the selected representation is what the client expects, preventing mutation of a resource that might be in an state that is incompatible with the desired change.

 The If-Digest conditional header field allows a client to indicate the digest of representations that the request can be applied to.
 The precondition fails if